-On April 6, 2020, PSE filed with the Washington Commission revisions to its currently effective Tariff WN U-60.
-The purpose of this filing is to incorporate into PSE's low-income tariff a new temporary bill assistance program, Crisis Affected Customer Assistance Program (CACAP), to mitigate the economic impact of the COVID-19 pandemic on PSE's customers.
-CACAP would allow PSE customers facing financial hardship due to COVID-19 to receive up to \$1,000 in bill assistance.
-The program puts to immediate use \$11.0 million in unspent low income funds from prior years, and supplements other forms of financial assistance.
-The program does not require an increase to rates and is compatible with other low income programs.
-Based on the COVID-19 pandemic and resulting state of emergency, the Washington Commission allowed the tariff revisions to become effective on April 13, 2020.
-PSE made an additional filing on July 21, 2020 to increase the amount of electric funds available for distribution by \$4.5 million under the CACAP program.
+On April 6, 2020, PSE filed with the Washington Commission revisions to its currently effective electric and natural gas service tariffs.
+The purpose of this filing was to incorporate into PSE's low-income tariff a new temporary bill assistance program, Crisis Affected Customer Assistance Program (CACAP-1) (Dockets No. UE-200331 and UG-200332), to mitigate the economic impact of the COVID-19 pandemic on PSE's customers.
+CACAP-1 allowed PSE customers facing financial hardship due to COVID-19 to receive up to \$1,000 in bill assistance.
+The program made available \$11.0 million in unspent low income funds from prior years, therefore resulting in no rate impact, and supplemented other forms of financial assistance.
+CACAP-1 ran from April 13, 2020, to September 30, 2020.